Book-Loop/.github/CONTRIBUTING.md

 ## **Communication and Collaboration**

-We encourage all contributors to communicate with the team and collaborate with one another to create the best possible project management software in CLI.
+We encourage all contributors to communicate with the team and collaborate with one another to create the best possible platform for book readers.

 Here are some guidelines for communication and collaboration: